rwaldron/tc39-notes/es8/2017-03/mar-21.md

 - Intl.UnitFormat - remaining at stage 1
   - Issues raised by

-- Intl.RelativeTimeFormat - stays at Stage 1 pending more understanding of durations
+- Intl.RelativeTimeFormat - stays at Stage 1 pending more understanding of durations.

-- dateStyle/timeStyle gets to Stage 1
+- dateStyle/timeStyle gets to Stage 1.

 ## 6. Addendum to test262 item